KLZ-0/pacman-esearch/README.md

 ## From source

-Clone this repository and cd into it:
+Clone this repository:

 `git clone https://github.com/KLZ-0/pacman-esearch.git && cd pacman-esearch`

-Execute cmake and compile from source:
+Compile the executable:

-`cmake -B ./build ./ && make -C build/`
+`make`

-Install to `/usr/local/bin/`:
+Install to `/usr/bin/`:

-`sudo make install -C build/`
+`sudo make install`

-Create the search index:
+Create the search index after installation:

 `eupdatedb`

-NOTE: the search index is stored in `$HOME/.cache/` on per-user basis so run eupdatedb as regular user (the one who will be using esearch) -- For example the search index for user `john` will be stored in `/home/john/.cache/`
+NOTE: the search index is stored in `$HOME/.cache/esearch/` on per-user basis so run eupdatedb as regular user (the one who will be using esearch) -- For example the search index for user `john` will be stored in `/home/john/.cache/esearch/`

 # Usage